 A sight into the captain’s office

-For the first time “Moving GPS-Tracks” are used in a PilotsEYE.tv-episode: To visualise the position and the covered distance even better and to make it more comprehensible, this technique which uses Google Earth to follow the flight route, will be used regularly from now on.
+For the first time “Moving GPS-Tracks” is used in a PilotsEYE.tv-episode: To visualize the position and the covered distance even better and to make it more comprehensible, this technique which uses Google Earth to follow the flight route, will be used regularly from now on.

 Impressions from Tokyo’s neon and glittering world

 The land excursion on the day of rest before flying back is practically a PilotsEYE.tv classic.
 Captain Strahammer does not hide his passion for Asia and declares himself a tour guide.
 He shows how close tradition and modernity are side by side in Japan and takes the viewer to one of the most famous landmarks, the Tokyo Tower.
-From the highest platform one gets a 360 degree view of the skyline to the Zojoji temple next of the Japanese Eiffel tower.
+From the highest platform, one gets a 360-degree view of the skyline to the Zojoji temple next to the Japanese Eiffel tower.
 With a stroll through the blazing neon streets of Tokyo, this Far Eastern trip comes to an impressive conclusion.

 DVD: ISBN 9783940358059 EAN 4260139480050 ASIN B001U8F1VO